sourcegraph/about/handbook/engineering/search/index.md

 - **Improve syntax for existing filters like `repohasfile`**
   - **Problem:** Creating a custom filter name for every permutation of search use does not scale (existing filter examples: `repohasfile`, `hascommitafter`).
   - **Outcomes:** We have an expressive syntax that scales and effectively leverages existing filters to achieve searches that previously would have required a custom/new filter.
+  - **Tentative Plan:** Implement a query language extension to express relations (i.e., rules) on code, files, repositories, and commits
   - **Owner:** Rijnard/Stefan
   - **Status:** Not started
 - **Revision search**